prt17prt/Final-Project-Machine-Learning-Applications/README.md

 The Dash-based dashboard—combining LDA topic distributions, word clouds, and athlete-mention trends—transforms raw model outputs into actionable visuals.
 Even static captures of the PyLDAvis map provided valuable thematic insights that enrich the overall analytical narrative.

 ## 7. References

+- Contents from the Machine learning applications 23/24-S2 course, as we were inspired and followed some of the codes and theory learned during the course.
+- **Github** for colaborative work and for the submission of the project.
+- **Reddit** for the gathering of posts for the creation of the dataset.
+- **ChatGPT** used for help with some plots in the dashboard and some small code errors fixing.